dubek/malc/README.md

 # malc

-mal (Make A Lisp) compiler
+Mal (Make A Lisp) compiler

 ## Overview

-[mal](https://github.com/kanaka/mal) is Clojure inspired Lisp language invented by Joel Martin as a learning tool.
-It has interpreter implementations in dozens of programming languages, including self-hosted interpreter written in mal itself.
+[Mal](https://github.com/kanaka/mal) is Clojure inspired Lisp language invented by Joel Martin as a learning tool.
+It has interpreter implementations in dozens of programming languages, including self-hosted interpreter written in Mal itself.

-malc is a compiler for mal, written in mal itself.
-It compiles a mal program to [LLVM assembly language (IR)](http://llvm.org/docs/LangRef.html), and then uses the LLVM optimizer, assembler and gcc linker to produce a binary executable.
+malc is a compiler for Mal, written in Mal itself.
+It compiles a Mal program to [LLVM assembly language (IR)](http://llvm.org/docs/LangRef.html), and then uses the LLVM optimizer, assembler and gcc linker to produce a binary executable.

+This project main goal was a way for me to learn about Lisp, compilation and LLVM.
+It is not intended for use in any serious application or system.

 ## Installation